zeeshankhan1981/my-notes-reborn/README.md

 ## Acknowledgments

 - SwiftUI for providing a modern UI framework
-- Core Data for robust data persistence
+- Core Data for persistent storage
-- Apple's Human Interface Guidelines for design inspiration
+- Combine for reactive programming
-- All contributors who have helped improve this project
+- UIKit for additional UI components